ibm-cloud-docs/cis/logpush.md

 {: api}

 You can use the [Create a Logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when using IBM Cloud Logs, Cloud Object Storage, or Splunk.

-### Before you begin
-{: #before-you-begin-logpush-api}
-{: api}

-Before you create a Logpush job with the API, review the following information and satisfy any prerequisites:

-* [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-* If using Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
-This enables CIS to write request logs to the Cloud Object Storage bucket.
-* The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
-However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or an Cloud Object Storage bucket.
-* Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can be sent to the same destination.
-However, when using Cloud Object Storage, you'll need to specify a different path.
-* Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring the log data is encrypted while in motion.
-* When sending logs to Splunk, CIS checks the IP address's accessibility and port, and then validates the certificate of the HTTP Receive log source.
-If all parameters are valid, then a Logpush is created.
-The Logpush then begins sending events to the HTTP Event Collector (Splunk).
-* If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
-This includes your own custom HTTP log servers.

-   To avoid errors, make sure that the destination can accept a gzipped file upload named `test.txt.gz`, containing the compressed content `{"content":"tests"}`.
-   {: important}
-* When using Cloud Object Storage, you must verify ownership after creating a Logpush job.
-This task is described in the following procedure.

 ### Getting the available log fields for a dataset with the API
 {: #logpush-setup-fields-api}